gillchristian/tii/README.md

 ##methods

-`T.setUp(callback)`: sets a callback to run before every test.
+`Tii.setUp(callback)`: sets a callback to run before every test.

-`T.clenUp(callback)`: sets a callback to run before every test.
+`Tii.clenUp(callback)`: sets a callback to run before every test.

-`T.results()`: short log of the results of the assertions plus a log of the failing ones, if there are some :wink:
+`Tii.results()`: short log of the results of the assertions plus a log of the failing ones, if there are some :wink:

-`T.verboseOutput(verbose = true)`: Sets/unsets the verbose output.
+`Tii.verboseOutput(verbose = true)`: Sets/unsets the verbose output.
 You can set and unset for specific assertions.

 ```js
 myTests.verboseOutput(); // following assertions will have verbose output